 Your core is the central area of strength for your entire body.
 A strong core can help improve your posture, increase your metabolism, and even improve your running form.
 It’s no secret that having a strong core will help you on the run, so taking the time to focus on your core each week will definitely pay off.

 This Tabata Core Challenge is quick and simple, but still incredibly effective.
 The unique Tabata workout structure helps keep the workout simple while your abs are burning like crazy.
-This cross training workout is a great way to tighten, tone and strengthen your core in a short amount of time.
+This cross training for runners is a great way to tighten, tone and strengthen your core in a short amount of time.

 There’s hardly anything better than the satisfaction you feel after a tough, sweaty workout.
 If you’re looking for a cardio workout that won’t involve heading to the gym, this Full Body 30 Minute HIIT Workout might be just the right fit.